THE DIVINE FIRE

 God Himself is a Fire!

-And he shall pass over to his strong hold for fear, and his princes shall be afraid of the ensign, saith the Lord, whose fire is in Zion, and his furnace in Jerusalem.
+He shall cross over to his stronghold for fear, and his princes shall be afraid of the banner,” says the LORD, whose fire is in Zion and whose furnace is in Jerusalem.
 (Isaiah 31:9)

 For our God is a consuming fire.
 (Hebrews 12:29)